Bhavishya Purana: Pratisarga Parva

-Uttaraparvan
+Uttara Parva

-The Uttaraparvan is large with 208 chapters.
+The Uttara Parva is large with 208 chapters.
 Though nominally attached to the Bhavishya Purana, is usually considered to be an independent work, also known as the Bhaviṣyottara Purāṇa, and as such is included among the Upapuranas (Lesser Puranas).
 The Bhaviṣyottara Purana is primarily a handbook of religious rites with a few legends and myths.
 Rajendra Hazra characterizes it as "a loose collection of materials taken from various sources" that is lacking in many of the traditional five characteristics of a purana, but which offers an interesting study of vows, festivals, and donations from sociological and religious point of view.

 The Bhavishya Purana also includes Mahatmya (travel guides) to pilgrimage sites such as Uthiramerur.

 Influences

 Indologist Theodor Aufrecht had noted the Bombay manuscript edition to be a modern era "literary fraud" that plagiarized excerpts from the Pentateuch (Bible) brought to India by early missionaries.
 According to Gustav Glaesser, this should not be considered "fraud" because such borrowing from all sorts of sources, interpolations and additions are common in the Puranas genre.
 In the same way, the Bhavishya Purana takes ideas from Semitic, Mesopotamian, Persian, Christian and other sources.
-This is evidenced by the use of words in Bhavishya Purana that are neither Sanskrit nor Prakrit, such as Sande (borrowed from Sunday), Pharvari (for February), Siksati (for sixty) and others.
+This is evidenced by the use of words in Bhavishya Purana that are neither Sanskrit nor Prakrit, such as, Falgun (for February), shashtihi (for sixty) and others.